kjac/FormEditor/Tutorials/RatingsPartTwo.md

         <div class="umb-pane">
           <!--
-            the label and help text editing was extracted from the <form-editor-field-basics> directive. if you're curious, the directive is implemented in /App_Plugins/FormEditor/editor/form.html.
+            the label and help text editing were extracted from the <form-editor-field-basics> directive. if you're curious, the directive is implemented in /App_Plugins/FormEditor/editor/form.html.
           -->
           <label class="control-label" for="label">